 Cast and creative teams for each play will be announced at a later date.
 Learn more below!

-First up, Cal Shakes presents the West Coast premiere of The Oresteia by Ellen McLaughlin, directed by Eric Ting.
+Next, Cal Shakes presents the West Coast premiere of The Oresteia by Ellen McLaughlin, directed by Eric Ting.
 Freely adapted from the Ancient Greek plays of Aeschylus comes this chronicle of Agamemnon, Clytemnestra, and their children—Iphigenia, Electra, and Orestes—and the tragic tale of the fall of the House of Atreus.
 Called “heart-stopping” by The Washington Post, this is a story of family, war, power, and sacrifice, and our collective responsibility to disrupt the tragedies amongst us with mercy, compassion, and grace.

 The summer continues with the World Premiere of 1001 Nights (A Retelling) by Leila Buck and Evren Odcikin and directed by Evren Odcikin.
 Like black odyssey and Quixote Nuevo, this play is being developed as part of Cal Shakes’ New Classics Initiative in deep collaboration with Bay Area communities in an effort led by Raeshma Razvi.
 Inspired by the Middle Eastern folk tales of One Thousand and One Nights told by Shahrazad to save a kingdom and all the women in it, this “retelling” is a mix of ancient and contemporary reflections celebrating the resilience of MENASA (Middle Eastern, North African, South Asian) women in our society—one that often resists nuance, complexity and contradiction.